pvdz/preval/tests/cases/self_assign/closure/array_closures/triple_alias_array_closure/triple_ident_call_case.md

 - (todo) access object property that also exists on prototype? $array_push
 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) can try-escaping support this expr node type?
 CallExpression
+- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?
 - (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement